gazchap/gazchaps-woocommerce-purchase-order-payment-gateway/readme.txt

 Once installed and activated, you need to enable the Payment Gateway in *WooCommerce > Settings > Checkout* (or via the plugin's Settings link on the WordPress Plugins page) - you can then set the various options for the plugin at the same time.

 == Changelog ==
+= 1.1.3 (15/04/2019) =

+* **Bugfix:** Payment method "description" is now shown during checkout.
+Thank you to pixelyzed for the bug report.

+= 1.1.2 (24/02/2019) =

+* Updated the notice shown if WooCommerce is deactivated to include the plugin name

 = 1.1 (26/08/2018) =

 * **Bugfix:** Purchase Order metadata is now saved to the order before emails are triggered to be sent.